grpc/grpc-java/examples/src/main/java/io/grpc/examples/manualflowcontrol/README.md

 asynchronous onNext method to block when processing of the read message is being done somewhere else.

-A minor use case for manual flow control is when there are lots of small messages and you are using netty.
+Another, minor use case for manual flow control, is when there are lots of small messages and you are using Netty.
 To avoid switching back and forth between the application and network threads, you can specify a larger initial value (such as 5) so that the application thread can have values waiting for it rather than constantly having to block and wait for the network thread to provide the next